RK0429/kupicelib/README.md

 logging.basicConfig(level=logging.INFO)  # Set up the root logger first

-import spicelib  # Import spicelib to set the logging levels
+import kupicelib  # Import kupicelib to set the logging levels

-spicelib.set_log_level(logging.DEBUG)  # Set spicelib's global log level logging.getLogger("spicelib.RawRead").level = logging.WARNING  # Set the log level for only RawRead to warning
+kupicelib.set_log_level(logging.DEBUG)  # Set kupicelib's global log level logging.getLogger("kupicelib.RawRead").level = logging.WARNING  # Set the log level for only RawRead to warning
 ```

-Would set only `spicelib.RawRead` file's logging level to warning while the other modules would remain at debug level.
+Would set only `kupicelib.RawRead` file's logging level to warning while the other modules would remain at debug level.
 _Make sure to initialize the root logger before importing the library to be able to see the logs._

 ## To whom do I talk?

-For support and improvement requests please open an Issue in [GitHub spicelib issues](https://github.com/nunobrum/spicelib/issues)
+For support and improvement requests please open an Issue in [GitHub kupicelib issues](https://github.com/nunobrum/kupicelib/issues)

 ## History